yodrew/yodrew.github.io/_pages/back/services.md

 #### speak

-Invite me to edify your audience. $1000 + expenses.
+Invite me to speak to your audience. $1000 + expenses.

 #### consult